"If God exists, I hope he has a good excuse."

 - Nathan Poe

-You say that Jesus is real, based on "personal revelation."
+You say that Jesus is real, based on your "personal revelation."
 What if I told you that Jesus is NOT real - based on MY "personal revelation"?

 "Reason is a whore, the greatest enemy that faith has; it never comes to